muilpp/log-analyzer/README.md

 ### Features
 - Filter (include or exclude certain keywords).
 Separate with a pipe (|), to use multiple keywords.

-- Create your own filters in the menu and use them with a simple click. *The filter will appear the next time you open a tab*
+- Create your own filters in the menu and use them with a simple click. *It will appear the next time you open a tab*

 - Split screen, filtered file appears above, original file below.